 The main project objective has been fulfilled by the following partial objectives:

-– to spread the results of the project within the professional networks of the partners (read more in our Newsletter 5 about the final project results and disseminational conferences)
+- to spread the results of the project within the professional networks of the partners (read more in our Newsletter 5 about the final project results and disseminational conferences)

 The main objective of the training was to provide a synergistic environment for learning by doing.
 The participants took part in two different kinds of activities that complemented each other, providing an optimal conditions for learning the particular methodological approach: visits to the companies, and thematic workshops.